 - *Optional* 1 tsp vanilla extract

-- While the tea is steeping, blend together 1 cup of water with 1/3 cup of fresh ginger and set aside.
+- Blend together 1 cup of water with 1/3 cup of fresh ginger and set aside.

 - Combine the cardamom, cloves, peppercorns, and star anise in a bag and crush with a rolling pin.
 Alternatively, use a mortar and pestle.

-- After 1 hour, remove the tea bags from tea and combine the tea, crushed spices, cinnamon stick and remaining 2 tbsp fresh ginger in a pot and bring to a boil.
-Simmer uncovered for 15 minutes.
+- In a medium sized pot combine the remaining water, tea bags, crushed spices, cinnamon stick and blended ginger and bring to a boil.
+Simmer uncovered for 20 minutes.

 - Serve with equal parts chai concentrate and non-dairy milk of choice (I prefer oat), and sweetened to your preference.